suxyu/archgw/README.md

 <div align="center">

-_The proxy server and the universal data plane for AI-native apps._<br><br>
+_Arch is a proxy server designed as a modular edge and AI gateway for agentic apps_<br><br>
-Arch handles the *pesky low-level work* in building AI agents like clarifying vague user inputs, routing prompts to the right agents, calling tools for simple tasks, and unifying access to large language models (LLMs) - all without locking you into a framework.
-Move faster by focusing on the high-level logic of your agents.
+ Arch handles the *pesky low-level work* in building agentic apps — like applying guardrails, clarifying vague user input, routing prompts to the right agent, and unifying access to any LLM.
+It’s a language and framework friendly infrastructure layer designed to help you build and ship agentic apps faster.

 [Quickstart](#Quickstart) •